aws-samples/aws-eda-slurm-cluster/docs/exostellar-workload-optimizer.md

 When this happens the CloudFormation stack will usually be in UPDATE_ROLLBACK_FAILED status.
 Before you can update it again you will need to complete the rollback.
 Go to Stack Actions, select `Continue update rollback`, expand `Advanced troubleshooting`, check the UpdateHeadNode resource, anc click `Continue update rollback`.

+The problem is usually that there is an XWO controller running that is preventing updates to the profile.
+Cancel any XWO jobs and terminate any running workers and controllers and verify that all of the XWO profiles are idle.

 ### XWO Controller not starting